Shahzebqazi/Asus-Z13-Flow-2025-PCMR/Docs/ADVANCED_CONFIGURATION.md

-# Z13 Advanced Configuration Guide
+# Z13 Advanced Configuration (Consolidated)

-**ASUS ROG Flow Z13 (2025) - AMD Strix Halo AI Max+ Advanced System Configuration**

-This guide covers advanced configuration topics for power users who want to customize their Z13 installation beyond the default settings.

-## 🔧 Custom Configuration Files
+Advanced topics that matter to most users have been folded into `Docs/User Guide.md` under “Advanced Configuration (essentials)”.

+Start here:

+- `Docs/User Guide.md` → Advanced Configuration (essentials)
+- `Docs/User Guide.md` → Extended Troubleshooting

+Developer/agent-only details remain in `Docs/Prompt.md`.

+If a needed advanced topic is missing, open an issue to add it to the user guide.

+## (Deprecated content below)

 ### Creating Custom Installation Profiles